Kazimbalti/robotics_software_engineer/module_1_assignment/Readme.md

 ### Assignment 3: Creating Custom Libraries for Robotics Components
 - **Objective**: Learn how to create and use custom C++ libraries for reusable robotics components.
 - **Tasks**:
-Design a simple sensor library that includes classes for different types of sensors
+1. Design a simple sensor library that includes classes for different types of sensors
     - TemperatureSensor
     - DistanceSensor

-Use these classes in a main program to simulate getting readings from sensors.
+2. Use these classes in a main program to simulate getting readings from sensors.
-Ensure proper documentation and use CMakeLists for building the project.
+    - Ensure proper documentation and use CMakeLists for building the project.

-- Create Single Class Template to be utilized for multiple Sensors of different types
+3. Create Single Class Template to be utilized for multiple Sensors of different types
     - Double data
     - String Data
     - Character data
 - **Learning Outcome**: Understand how to organize code into reusable libraries and compile them using CMake.

+- **How to simulate the Task_1:**
+    -   cd build
+    -   cmake ..
+    -   make
+    -   ./Task_3